jthack/hydeout/_posts/2025-04-25-self-alignment-aka-how-to-know-whats-best-and-do-it.md

 ---

 ![](/assets/images/self-alignment.png){: width="400" }
 This morning I tweeted: "Most people don't actually know what's 'best' for themselves."

 And [atomiczsec](https://x.com/atomiczsec/status/1915776863777022086) replied and said "How do you find what is best and align with it?"

 ### The Question

 That's a philosophical question, to be honest.
-But I _LOVE_ practical information.
+But I _LOVE_ practical information much more than philosohpy.
 So here's my framework for answering it practically.

-Religious beliefs would naturally play a big role in aligning your actions with your beliefs.
+Religious beliefs naturally play a big role in aligning your actions with your beliefs.
 For example, I personally think the best thing a person can do is love Jesus.
 But let's put that aside for a second.

 Most people, regardless of religious beliefs, come to the conclusion that they want to maximize happiness and satisfaction.